 In February 2017, U.S. officials reported that Russia had deployed two SSC-8 missile battalions.
 One was deployed at Russia’s Kapustin Yar missile test range, located in southwest Russia.
 The second was moved in December 2016 from Kapustin Yar to an unknown operational base.
 Each battalion includes four launchers, and each launcher is supplied with an estimated six missiles.
 As of December 2018, Russia has produced fewer than 100 SSC-8 missiles.11

 In January 2014, the United States informed its NATO allies of a Russian missile that violated the range and launcher regulations of the Intermediate Nuclear Forces (INF) Treaty.
-In a July 2014 official compliance report, the United States found the “Russian Federation in violation of its obligations under the INF treaty not to possess, produce, or flight test a GLCM with a range capability of 500 and 5,500 km, or to possess or produce launchers of such missiles.”12 While the missile was not named at the time, analysts today acknowledge the SSC-8 is the non-compliant missile referred to in the report.
+In a July 2014 official compliance report, the United States found the “Russian Federation in violation of its obligations under the INF treaty not to possess, produce, or flight test a GLCM with a range capability of 500 to 5,500 km, or to possess or produce launchers of such missiles.”12 While the missile was not named at the time, analysts today acknowledge the SSC-8 is the non-compliant missile referred to in the report.

 In November 2016, the United States called for a special verification commission to deal with Russia’s alleged INF violation.
 Parties involved in this discussion included the United States, Russia, Belarus, Kazakhstan, and Ukraine.
 Russia maintained the SSC-8 did not violate INF principles, and the commission did not advance.